BetterThanTomorrow/calva/docs/pull_request_template.md

 I have:

 - [ ] Read [How to Contribute](https://github.com/BetterThanTomorrow/calva/wiki/How-to-Contribute#before-sending-pull-requests).
-- [ ] Made sure I am directing this pull request at the `dev` branch.
+- [ ] I am directing this pull request at the `dev` branch.
 (Or have specific reasons to target some other branch.)
-- [ ] Made sure I am changed the default PR base branch, so that it is not `master`.
+- [ ] Made sure I have changed the default PR base branch, so that it is not `master`.
 (Sorry for the nagging.)
+- [ ] Updated the `[Unreleased]` entry in `CHANGELOG.md`, linking the issue(s) that the PR is addressing.
-- [ ] Tested the VSIX built from the PR (well, if this is a PR that changes the source code.)
+- [ ] Tested the VSIX built from the PR (so, after you've submitted the PR).
 You'll find the artifacts by clicking _Show all checks_ in the CI section of the PR page, and then _Details_ on the `ci/circleci: build` test.
-(For now you'll need to opt in to the CircleCI _New Experience_ UI to see the Artifacts tab, because bug.)
+NB: *There is a CircleCI bug that makes the Artifacts hard to find.
+Please see [this issue](https://discuss.circleci.com/t/artifacts-tab-not-showing-unless-logged-in/32433) for workarounds.*
      - [ ] Tested the particular change
      - [ ] Figured if the change might have some side effects and tested those as well.
      - [ ] Smoke tested the extension as such.